mbcrump/SwiftPresentationMaterials/README.md

 Swift = uses nil and it simply means that a value of a certain type is missing.
 A nil optional that is forced unwrapped will not give a compile-time error.

+##Conditions
+Swift contains two conditions : if and the switch statement.

+###If

+	let valueToCheck = true
+	if valueToCheck {
+	// true
+	} else {
+	// false
+	}

+the else if gives you additional paths

+A full example is shown below:

+	import UIKit
+	import Foundation

+	let randomNumber = arc4random() % 10
+	var result: String!

+	if randomNumber == 0 {
+    result = "Zero is the first index in an array"
+	}
+	else if randomNumber == 1 {
+    result = "One is the loneliest number..."
+	}
+	else {
+    result = "Our random number is \(result)"
+	}

 ##Contact Info
 by: Michael Crump